ArthurHahn/postgresql-beecrowd-solutions/README.md

 Welcome to my beecrowd solutions repository!

-This repository contains my beecrowd solutions to postgresql challenges/exercises.
+This repository contains my beecrowd solutions to some of the beecrowd's postgresql challenges/exercises.

+This list of exercises were done as an evaluation exam to the sixth module of my Data Science Degree on Let's Code!